Helping the environment is easier than you think.

 How to Get Recycling

 In several states, consumers can drop-off their televisions at specified locations for recycling free-of-charge.
 This information should assist you in learning how to recycle your electronic equipment in all 50 states.

-Click on the information below to learn whether free recycling is offered in your area, and how you can safely and conveniently recycle or reuse your electronics.
+Click on the information below to find out if free recycling is offered in your area.
+You can also search by state and learn how you can safely and conveniently recycle or reuse your electronics.

 ALASKA: For more information about recycling, please visit the Alaska Division of Environmental Health Solid Waste Program.